SunghunP/Weather-App/README.md

 - In the future I hope to add the bonus functionality of saving a search history or appending the new searched cities into the top of the page.
 - I would also like to make the page more appealing by tweaking with the CSS.
 - Another piece of functionality I would like to add is the ability to save the cities searched in a user profile and view multiple cities at once.

+## Updates
+#### 3/25/2022
+> Change a lot of the css to make the website much more responsive to smaller screen or resizing the screen.
+Also tweaked the Javascript file a bit to use constant variables until I want to create updates on appending divs into the DOM instead of reling on already created ones.
+Add lots of images and links to showcase what the website will look like.